Parobro/HeldenSoftware/README.md

 - **Reverse engineering laws vary by country**—please verify legal compliance before using this code.

 ---
-For any concerns, please contact the original developer.
+For any concerns, please contact the original developer: https://www.helden-software.de/.